Extensions & Plugins

 Regardless of which method your prefer, we hope you will agree that in all cases the resulting text output is noticeably better and more naturally looking than with Windows GDI.

-Some of the problems that Windows GDI revealed - poor text quality, too prominent serifs that join with neighboring characters, unclear word boundaries and joined characters, visually distracting dark spots - are actually typical and expected when a highly device dependent hinting system is used to render device independent text layout.
-These problems are not specific just to QuarkXPress, they also affect other Windows applications that render device independent text including MS Word, COREL Ventura etc.
+Some of the problems that Windows GDI revealed — poor text quality, too prominent serifs that join with neighboring characters, unclear word boundaries and joined characters, visually distracting dark spots — are actually typical and expected when a highly device dependent hinting system is used to render device independent text layout.
+These problems are not specific just to QuarkXPress, they also affect many other MS Windows applications.

-However, if the text is rendered by a font rasterizer whose hinting system was designed to be device independent from ground up, such as D-Type's, then most of these problems disappear.
-In fact, text rendered by D-Type Font Engine 4.0 looks quite nice and legible, even at very small sizes.
+However, when the text is rendered by a font rasterizer whose hinting system was designed to be device independent from ground up, such as D-Type's, then most of these problems disappear.
+In fact, text rendered by D-Type Font Engine and D-Type PowerDoc Engine looks quite nice and legible, even at very small sizes.